Little Bay

 Little Bay demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Little Bay's residents aged 15+ have a notable educational advantage with 42.6% holding university qualifications compared to Australia's 30.4%.
-Bachelor degrees are the most common at 26.7%, followed by postgraduate qualifications (13.1%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 30.2% of residents aged 15+ holding such qualifications - advanced diplomas (12.2%) and certificates (18.0%).
-Educational participation is high, with 27.8% currently enrolled in formal education.
+Little Bay's educational attainment is notably high, with 42.6% of residents aged 15 and above holding university qualifications, surpassing the Australian average of 30.4%.
+This advantage is reflected in various degrees: bachelor degrees at 26.7%, postgraduate qualifications at 13.1%, and graduate diplomas at 2.8%.
+Vocational credentials are also prevalent, with 30.2% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.2%) and certificates (18.0%).
+Educational participation is high, with 27.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education